rust-lang/rust/active/0000-scoped-attributes-for-checked-arithmetic.md

  * [Jerry Morrison on June 20][JM20]

-On the value of distinguishing where overflow is valid, and where it is not:
+On the value of distinguishing where overflow is valid from where it is not:

  * [Gregory Maxwell on June 18][GM18]
  * [Gregory Maxwell on June 24][GM24]